carbon-language/carbon-lang/llvm/docs/LangRef.rst

 - ``DW_OP_plus, 93`` adds ``93`` to the working expression.
 - ``DW_OP_bit_piece, 16, 8`` specifies the offset and size (``16`` and ``8``
   here, respectively) of the variable piece from the working expression.
+- ``DW_OP_swap`` swaps top two stack entries.
+- ``DW_OP_xderef`` provides extended dereference mechanism.
+The entry at the top of the stack is treated as an address.
+The second stack entry is treated as an address space identifier.

 .. code-block:: text